shimozukuri/banking/README.md

 **Exception:**
 - using an invalid token - `Unauthorized.` 401 Unauthorized
-- using someone else token - `Unauthorized.` 403 Forbbiden
+- using someone else's token - `Unauthorized.` 403 Forbbiden
 - using an existing email - `Email address already exists.`
 - using invalid email - `Enter a valid email address.`